amized/react-sequencer/README.md

 }
 ```

-This seems pretty basic but there are it has man great benefits:
+Allowing you to control your time sequenced events in this way has many benefits:

 * Easily add / remove or edit your steps from one place in your code
-* Render your animations how ever you like (style, css classes, etc)
+* Have your sequencer trigger css animations, text changes, or whatever you like
 * Every step runs in it's own animation frame so no repaint or timeout hacks needed to render your state
-* Add sequencers to multiple components and guarantee they update in sync
+* Add sequencers to multiple components and guarantee that they update in sync

 See [examples](https://amized.github.io/react-sequencer/) for ways you can use react sequencer.